rekalogika/rekapager/README.md

 ### Queries

-This library supports queries with multiple sort columns.

-The required query for performing keyset pagination is complex, especially if more than one column is used for sorting.
-This library handles that task automatically.
+Multiple sort columns are supported.
+The library will automatically generate the WHERE query for you, including the complex cases involving more than two sort columns.
 The only requirement is that the query needs to have a deterministic sort order.

+Some backends also have the option to use SQL row values syntax for a slightly better performance.

 ### Bidirectional Navigation and Page Skipping